MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/linux-live-remote-process-debugging.md

 The Windows debugger supports kernel debugging using EXDI.
 This allows debugging a wide variety of hardware and operating systems.
 For general information on setting up configuring and troubleshooting EXDI connections, see [Configuring the EXDI Debugger Transport](configuring-the-exdi-debugger-transport.md).

-For information on how to set up QEMU Kernel-Mode Debugging using EXDI, see [Setting Up QEMU Kernel-Mode Debugging using EXDI](setting-up-qemu-kernel-mode-debugging-using-exdi.md).
+For information on how to set up QEMU Kernel-Mode Debugging using EXDI, see [Setting Up QEMU Kernel-Mode Debugging Using EXDI](setting-up-qemu-kernel-mode-debugging-using-exdi.md).

 ## Linux Symbols and Sources